karsujo/aspnetcore-rest-api/README.md

 # Odyssey Publishers
-This project is a .NET Core 3.1 implementation of a RESTful Web API interface for a fictional book publishing house named Odyssey publishers.The APIs expose methods for manipulating two primary entities within this context, namely authors and books.
+This is a sample .NET Core 3.1 implementation of a RESTful Web API interface for a fictional book publishing house named Odyssey publishers.The APIs expose methods for manipulating two primary entities within this context, namely authors and books.
 Domain Driven Design (DDD) was followed for the architectural design.

 ## Libraries Used ##
 * AutoMapper